Tampa Bay Buccaneers: Dirk Koetter

-The Bucs began the 2018 season 2–0 for the first time since the 2010 season.
-Journeyman quarterback Ryan Fitzpatrick started the first two games after Jameis Winston was suspended during the off-season for the first three games.
-Fitzpatrick threw for over 400 yards and 4 touchdowns in the two-game winning streak, coming against the Saints (the eventual NFC South winner) and the Eagles (the defending Super Bowl champions).
-Fitzpatrick would continue the success in week 3's Monday night game against the Steelers, throwing for another 400 yards and becoming the first player in NFL history to throw for 400 or more yards in three consecutive games.
-After Winston's suspension was up following the Monday Night game, Fitzpatrick remained the starter for week 4's matchup against the Bears.
-Fitzpatrick struggled and was benched after halftime for Winston.
-Winston returned as the starter in week 6.
-Despite the quarterback controversy, the Bucs had a top 3 offense, averaging 27.8 points during the first six games.
-However, their defense continued to struggle.
-After week 6's loss to the Falcons, defensive coordinator Mike Smith was fired and linebackers coach Mark Duffner was named the interim defensive coordinator.
-After a close overtime win against the Browns, Winston threw four interceptions against the Bengals the following week.
-After returning from suspension, Winston threw at least two interceptions per game, and due to that, Fitzpatrick was once again named the starter in week 9.
-Fitzpatrick, again, struggled, and Winston was renamed the starter for week 12's game against the 49ers.
-Winston improved, and the team won two straight.
-However, they dropped their last four games.
-After a second consecutive last-place season where the team finished with a 5–11 record, Koetter was fired.
+The Buccaneers began the 2018 season 2–0, their first 2–0 start since 2010.
+Journeyman quarterback Ryan Fitzpatrick started the first two games while Jameis Winston was serving a three-game suspension.
+Fitzpatrick threw for over 400 yards and four touchdowns in both games, against the Saints (the eventual NFC South winner) and the Eagles (the defending Super Bowl champions).
+On Monday night in Week 3 against the Steelers, Fitzpatrick became the first player in NFL history to throw for 400+ yards in three consecutive games.
+However, he also threw three interceptions, and Tampa Bay lost the game 30–27.
+Fitzpatrick remained the starter for Week 4 against the Bears.
+He struggled and was benched after halftime in favor of Winston.
+Winston was named the starter for Week 6, but was averaging at least two interceptions per game.
+After week 6's loss to the Falcons, defensive coordinator Mike Smith was fired and linebackers coach Mark Duffner was named interim defensive coordinator.
+Both Winston and Fitzpatrick took snaps under center as the season wore on, and at 5–7 they were still mathematically alive for the postseason.
+However, they dropped their last four games to finish 5–11.
+After a second consecutive last-place season, Koetter was fired.